allejo/jekyll-anchor-headings/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected HTML**

 <!--
-  The HTML of the TOC you expected to see
+  The HTML of the anchor headings you expected to see -->
--->

 ```html